2017 Conference Tracks

 In 18 years as a plant pathologist for Penn State University, Bryan has focused his efforts on improving grape disease management programs for Pennsylvania grape growers.
 In these GPOF presentations, he will discuss the general importance of non-chemical disease control methods in organic production such as site and variety selection, cultural controls and sanitation.
 He will also incorporate information about the biology of the major grape pathogens and the results of our experiments with organic methods of disease control over the past several years.

-Tuesday Morning Session - Organic disease management in tomatoes, peppers and cucumbers
+Wednesday Morning Session - Organic disease management in tomatoes, peppers, and cucumbers

 Presenter - Steve Bogash

 Managing diseases in indoor and outdoor grown cucumbers, peppers, and tomatoes using biocontrol agents coupled with good growing practices continues to get easier.
 This is primarily due to steady growth in biocontrol agents and cover cropping systems.
 We will discuss what has worked and what has not along with strategies to best manage common plant diseases.